tlaanemaa/geo-fence/README.md

 Should show: loopback ACCEPT, SSH ACCEPT, ESTABLISHED ACCEPT, geo-fence DROP

 **For Docker containers**: Geo-fence rule should appear in the FORWARD chain.

+**Multiple instances running?**

+- Only run one geo-fence container per server
+- If manually running the script, ensure no other instances are active
+- The script is not designed for concurrent execution